jjhollar/PPSRun3Utils/PPSRun3Utils/README_DiamondRadiographiesEfficienices.md

 ----------------------------------------------------------------

    * The source code is in PPSRun3Utils/PPSRun3Utils/bin/FWLiteTimingEfficiencyRadiography.cc

+   * The JSON files with the list of good runs/lumi sections for PPS are at: https://twiki.cern.ch/twiki/bin/view/CMS/CTPPSDatasets2023

    * As of April 2023, the code is updated for 2023 conditions.
 This means both the 210 and 220m pixel tracks are used for the event selection in the efficiency/ToT/radiography plots, and both the cylindrical and 220-near timing stations are included.
 For 2022 data, this